mohammedawwad22/Simple-Graage-System/README.md

 ### Simple Graage System

-#### This system contain of 3 ECU the first one is Master ECU connects with  2 LDR to sense the cars which are entering and outing and the other 2 ECU connect with a servo motor to open and close the gates
+#### This system contain of 3 ECU the first one is Master ECU connects with  2 LDR to sense the cars which are entering and outing and the other 2 ECU each one is connecting with a servo motor to open and close the gates

 #### Dialing with :
 * Atmega32